 Is Microsoft Outlook Postponing 2024 launch due to Windows 12?

-This official statement was made in the Microsoft 365 Message Center, indicating that the schedule and overall changes are currently being reevaluated.
+This official statement was made in the Microsoft 365 Message Center, indicating that the schedule and overall changes are being reevaluated.
 The company has promised to provide further updates on the matter soon.

-Shortly after the Outlook announcement: the Internet was flooded with negative voices
+Shortly after the Outlook announcement, the Internet was flooded with negative voices.

 Windows 11 successor: This is What Windows 12 could look like